Quantifiers and witnesses for the nonclassicality of measurements and of states: Preliminaries

 \section{Preliminaries}

-We here give a very brief introduction to generalized noncontextuality in the simplest case of prepare-measure scenarios; the reader can find a more detailed introduction in our companion work~\cite{zhang2024parellel} or the citations therein.
-As in that work, we will here focus only on quantum theory, even though our approach can be immediately generalized to any given generalized probabilistic theory~\cite{Hardy,GPT_Barrett}.
-As shown in Ref.~\cite{SchmidGPT}, there exists a noncontextual model for a prepare-measure scenario if and only if there exists any ontological model for the GPT representation of that scenario.
+We give a brief introduction to generalized noncontextuality in the simplest case of prepare-and-measure scenarios~\cite{gencontext}, adapted from the formulation in our companion work~\cite{zhang2024parellel}.
+As in that work, here we will also focus only on quantum theory, even though our approach can be immediately generalized to any generalized probabilistic theory~\cite{Hardy,GPT_Barrett}.
+As shown in Ref.~\cite{SchmidGPT}, there exists a noncontextual model for a prepare-and-measure scenario if and only if there exists a linear and diagram-preserving ontological model for the GPT representation of that scenario.
 The GPT representation of quantum theory is just the familiar one from quantum information theory, where a \textit{preparation} is associated with a quantum state $\rho$ and a measurement is associated with a positive operator-valued measure (POVM) $\msf{M}\coloneqq\{M_b\}_b$.